MarcPozzo/MyProjects/Birds_Detection/README.md

 After to set the mask
 ![pic3_wout_mask](https://user-images.githubusercontent.com/30336936/95606657-ed546e80-0a5a-11eb-82e3-8c83413b10c7.jpg)

-2) Model with automatic extraction
+## Model with automatic extraction

 Now we are using YoloV2.
-Birds are represented by blue squares and a rabit is represented with green square.
+Birds are represented by blue squares and a rabit is represented with green squares.

 ![Yolo_detection](https://user-images.githubusercontent.com/30336936/95216255-2342ea00-07f2-11eb-893b-e65cda60e1b1.png)